System fibreglass mesh for EWI systems

 It is used for applying reinforcing coat in EWI systems made in accordance with the technology of ETICS.
-The mesh is the basic component of sets of materials needed to perform EWI systems based on EPS including: KABE THERM RENO, KABE THERM SM and KABE THERM SM RENO, KABE THERM ELASTO, KABE THERM AVANT, KABE THERM MARMURIT/MOZAIKER , KABE THERM MARMURIT COLORATO/MOZAIKER COLORATO, KABE THERM CK and systems based on mineral wool such as: KABE THERM WMM and KABE THERM MW.
+The mesh is the basic component of sets of materials needed to carry out EWI systems based on EPS, including: KABE THERM RENO, KABE THERM EPS, KABE THERM SM and KABE THERM SM RENO, KABE THERM ELASTO, KABE THERM AVANT, KABE THERM MARMURIT / MOZAIKER, KABE THERM MARMURIT COLORATO / MOZAIKER COLORATO, KABE THERM CK; and based on mineral wool: KABE THERM MW and KABE THERM IN MW.
 The product has been tested in the EWI system pursuant to guidelines contained in ETAG 004 and ZUAT-15/V.03/2010.
+Note: The reinforcing mesh made of fibreglass has to be completely immersed in KOMBI, KOMBI WM2 adhesive/base coat or KOMBI ELASTO base coat.

 Weave type:gauze;